thedinz/KAM/README.md

 * Read/write access to your media **assets** directories (bind-mounted)
 * Optional: Reverse proxy (Caddy/Traefik/Nginx) if you want TLS or auth

+> 🆕 The web UI is now powered by **React**.
+We no longer ship the legacy Ninja templates, so make sure you rebuild/pull the latest image to get the updated frontend.

 ---

 ## Quick Start (Docker)